GoogleCloudPlatform/cloud-hackathons/hacks/adk-intro/README.md

 - You can use a [proxy](https://cloud.google.com/sdk/gcloud/reference/run/services/proxy) to simplify the authentication for the Cloud Run service.
 - You can verify the list by navigating to the *VM Instances* page in the Google Cloud Console or by using the `gcloud compute instances describe` command in Cloud Shell.

-## Challenge 6: A2A: Taking Action
+## Challenge 6: A2A: Remote Agent Power

 ### Introduction